-The complexities around medical billing and claim submission can baffle the most seasoned doctor or practice manager.
-Denying medical claims is one of the main reasons why healthcare practices aren’t getting their maximum reimbursements from their services.
+The complexities around medical billing and claim submission can baffle the most seasoned doctor or revenue cycle manager.
+Denying medical claims is one of the main reasons why healthcare providers aren’t getting their maximum reimbursements from insurance companies.

-This article is part 2 in our blog series about common denials where we take a deeper look at typical denials experienced by independent practices.
+This article is part 2 in our blog series about common denials where we take a deeper look at typical claim denials experienced by medical billing teams.
 In each article, we discuss the reasons for those denials and offer some practical solutions to reduce those rejections and optimize your reimbursements.

 Blog Series: 5 Common Reasons Medical Claims are Denied